sotrh/learn-wgpu/docs/news/pre-0.12/readme.md

     .create_view(&wgpu::TextureViewDescriptor::default());
 ```

 The Pong and imgui examples are broken again.
-I may remove the imgui example as the corresponding crate already has examples on how to use it.
+I may remove the imgui example as the corresponding crate already has examples of how to use it.
 I'm also considering reworking the Pong example, but I may end up just updating it.

 ## Pong and imgui demos are fixed!

-The `imgui_wgpu` and `wgpu_glyph` crates have been updated to `wgpu` 0.8 so I was able to fixed the demos!
+The `imgui_wgpu` and `wgpu_glyph` crates have been updated to `wgpu` 0.8 so I was able to fix the demos!
 They both still use GLSL, and I don't think I'll be changing that for now.
 I may switch them over to `naga` at some point.

 ## 0.8 and WGSL